- The scroll wheel not working in Chrome is not so uncommon. Why put up with it when you can go for a better option?

 - Restore Chrome to default settings

 Some users confirmed that disabling browser extensions helped them fix this problem.
-If this issue occurred shortly after you installed a particular extension, begin by disabling the recently added extensions.
-If the problem persists, try disabling all your Chrome extensions.
-Check if the problem persists.
+If the scroll wheel not working in Windows 10 issue occurred shortly after you installed a particular extension, begin by disabling that one.

 If you use a Logitech mouse, try installing the Smooth Scrolling extension from the Chrome Web Store.
 Many users confirmed this solution worked for them, so do try it out as it may do the trick for you as well.